beauchamplab/rave/alternative_installation.md

 # Full RAVE installation guide

 First, buy a computer!
 For best performance, we recommend a 4-core CPU (e.g. Intel i5) with 64GB RAM (at least 8 GB per core).
 RAVE displays results on a web browser, and is tested with Google Chrome.
 Apple and Microsoft browsers will run with reduced functionality (e.g. shaders will not render brain slices).
+Mac and UNIX offers better multicore tools than Windows, so multithreaded operation will be better on these platforms.

 Next, install all required prerequisites.
 [Click here for the prerequisite installation guide](./Installation.md).
 RAVE requires the latest versions of R (>= 3.6.0) and RStudio.
 Trying to install RAVE on older versions of R and RStudio will lead to unpredictable error messages.